zhcmeng/smolagents/README.md

 ## Code agents?

-We built agents where the LLM engine writes its actions in code.
+In our `CodeAgent`,  the LLM engine writes its actions in code.
 This approach is demonstrated to work better than the current industry practice of letting the LLM output a dictionary of the tools it wants to calls: [uses 30% fewer steps](https://huggingface.co/papers/2402.01030) (thus 30% fewer LLM calls) and [reaches higher performance on difficult benchmarks](https://huggingface.co/papers/2411.01747).
-Head to [https://huggingface.co/docs/smolagents/conceptual_guides/intro_agents] to learn more on that.
+Head to [our high-level intro to agents](https://huggingface.co/docs/smolagents/conceptual_guides/intro_agents) to learn more on that.

 Especially, since code execution can be a security concern (arbitrary code execution!), we provide options at runtime:
   - a secure python interpreter to run code more safely in your environment